Skip to main content

 command=/bin/bash -c "/etc/rc.d/init.d/MarkLogic start && tail -F /var/opt/MarkLogic/Logs/ErrorLog.txt"

-Build this image as well by running docker build -t ml-node .
+Build this image with docker build -t ml-node . and then run it:

 docker run -p 18080:8080 -p 18000:8000 -p 18001:8001 ml-node